krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 # Krateo Github Plugin for `rest-dynamic-controller`

-A specialized web service that addresses inconsistencies in the GitHub REST API, designed to work with the [`rest-dynamic-controller`](https://github.com/krateoplatformops/rest-dynamic-controller/) and [`github-provider-kog`](https://github.com/krateoplatformops/github-provider-kog-chart)
+A specialized web service that addresses some inconsistencies in the GitHub REST API It is designed to work with the [`rest-dynamic-controller`](https://github.com/krateoplatformops/rest-dynamic-controller/) and [`github-provider-kog`](https://github.com/krateoplatformops/github-provider-kog-chart)

 ## Summary